How to tune a 12 string guitar

 4. Tune the whole guitar down a Tone/Semitone.
 The lower tension will make your G string last a little longer

-What to notes to tune to?
+What notes should I tune to?

 When the strings are different thicknesses then you tune an octave apart (Low E,A,D,G)